• Skip to main content

 And there are dozens of other examples.

-You name a team-oriented activity, and there is usually a point where you get a list of “things” which needs to be put under control.
+During any team-oriented activity, there is usually a point where you get a list of “things” which needs to be put under control.

 Many Tools